Marker Logo

 Topics.
 This historical marker is listed in this topic list: Cemeteries & Burial Sites.
 A significant historical year for this entry is 1640.

 Location.
-41° 45.888′ N, 72° 40.456′ W. Marker is in Hartford, Connecticut, in Hartford County.
+41° 45.888′ N, 72° 40.456′ W. Marker is in Hartford in Capitol Region, Connecticut.
 It is in Downtown.
-Marker is at the intersection of Main Street and Gold Street, on the right when traveling south on Main Street.
+It is at the intersection of Main Street and Gold Street, on the right when traveling south on Main Street.
 Located in Hartford's Ancient Burying Ground, next to the Center Church.
 Touch for map.
 Marker is in this post office area: Hartford CT 06103, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Rev. Samuel Stone (here, next to this marker); Sacred to the Memory (here, next to this marker); Hartford (a few steps from this
+At least 8 other markers are within walking distance of this marker: Rev. Samuel Stone (here, next to this marker); Sacred to the Memory (here, next to this marker); Hartford

 Paid Advertisement